wazo-platform/wazo-export-import/README.md

 # The Dump File

-The dump file is a .odt file that can be read by `wazo-import-dump` to create multiple resources.
+The dump file is a .ods file that can be read by `wazo-import-dump` to create multiple resources.

 The dump file contains many tabs for each resources.